 System where log is located File name and path Description On the Tivoli Enterprise Monitoring Server Windows: The IBM Tivoli Monitoring timestamp.log file in the install_dir\InstallITM path UNIX: The candle_installation.log file in the install_dir/logs path Linux: The candle_installation.log file in the install_dir/logs path Provides details about products that are installed.
 Note: Trace logging is enabled by default.
 A configuration step is not required to enable this tracing.
-On the Tivoli Enterprise Monitoring Server The Warehouse_Configuration.log file is in the following location on Windows systems: install_dir \InstallITM Provides details about the configuration of data warehousing for historical reporting.
-On the Tivoli Enterprise Monitoring Server The name of the RAS log file is as follows: Windows: install_dir\logs\ hostname_ms_timestamp-nn.log UNIX: install_dir/logs/ hostname_ms_timestamp-nn.log Linux: install_dir/logs/ hostname_ms_timestamp-nn.log Note: File names for RAS1 logs include a hexadecimal time stamp.
-Also on UNIX systems, a log with a decimal time stamp is provided: hostname_sa_timestamp.log and hostname_sa_timestamp.log and hostname_sa_timestamp.log and hostname_sa_timestamp.log and hostname_sa_timestamp.log and hostname_sa_timestamp.log and hostname_sa_timestamp.log and hostname_sa_timestamp.log and hostname_sa_timestamp.log and hostname_sa_timestamp.log and Traces activity on the monitoring server.
+On the Tivoli Enterprise Monitoring Server The Warehouse_Configuration.log file is in the following location on Windows systems: install_dir\InstallITM Provides details about the configuration of data warehousing for historical reporting.
+On the Tivoli Enterprise Monitoring Server The name of the RAS log file is as follows: • Windows: install_dir\logs\ hostname_ms_timestamp-nn.log • UNIX: install_dir/logs/ hostname_ms_timestamp-nn.log • Linux: install_dir/logs/ hostname_ms_timestamp-nn.log Note: File names for RAS1 logs include a hexadecimal time stamp.
+Also on UNIX systems, a log with a decimal time stamp is provided: hostname_s7_timestamp.log and hostname_s7_timestamp.pidnnnnn in the install_dir/logs path, where nnnnn is the process ID number.
+Traces activity on the monitoring server.